johnandrea/fan-chart/README.md

 Reasons for making my own program:

--scriptable
+- scriptable
--orient the text for printed sheet: horizontal to outside edge and consistently clockwise
+- orient the text for printed sheet: horizontal to outside edge and consistently clockwise

 ## Features